methylene/sym/README.md

 # Searching an array

+This example shows how to find the index of a given string in an unsorted array.
 Get a permutation that sorts `a`

 ````java
 String[] a = new String[]{"a", "f", "v", "x", "x", "n"};
 Permutation sort = Permutation.factory().sort(a);
 ````

 Sort `a`, and get the permutation that undoes the sorting

 ````java
 String[] sorted = sort.apply(a);
 Permutation unsort = sort.invert();
 ````
-Now we can find the index of a given string using [binary search](http://docs.oracle.com/javase/7/docs/api/java/util/Arrays.html):
+Now we can find the index of `"x"` using
+[binary search](http://docs.oracle.com/javase/7/docs/api/java/util/Arrays.html):

 ````java